Midwest Airlines: Acquisition by TPG

 In accordance with the rest of the airline industry during the oil price increases since 2003, Midwest Airlines was forced to cut back services.
 To do this, Midwest Airlines announced its intent to retire the 12 remaining McDonnell Douglas MD-80 jets in its fleet.
 According to the company, the MD-80 was "a very fuel inefficient airplane and at the cost of fuel today it's just become economically infeasible to operate these planes."
 The MD-80s, and the crews that operated them, left Midwest in late 2008.

-TPG Capitals Midwest Air Group failed to pay a $3.3 million receivable due the outsourced regional airline replacement for Skyway Airlines which previously d.b.a. as Midwest Connect.
-Skyway was due the amount by June 30, 2008, forcing Skyway Airlines to record a full reserve and corresponding reduction in revenue during the second quarter of that year.
+In April 2007, SkyWest Airlines began operating flights under the Midwest Connect brand alongside in-house subsidiary Skyway Airlines.
+Skyway shut down one year later, leaving SkyWest as Midwest's sole regional contractor.
+Midwest failed to pay a $3.3 million receivable that was due to SkyWest in June, 2008, forcing them to record a full reserve and corresponding reduction in revenue during the second quarter of that year.

 Additional changes were announced on September 3, 2008, when the airline announced that it had raised $60 million from TPG, Northwest Airlines, and Republic Airways Holdings.
 As part of the outsourcing deal, Republic Airline operated 12 Embraer 170 aircraft under the Midwest Airlines brand, though Midwest had the option to convert the aircraft into a long-term lease and operate them directly.
 The airline also reached an agreement with Boeing Capital to return 16 Boeing 717s, leaving it at the time with a fleet of only 9 aircraft.